kiesraad/abacus/backend/fuzz/README.md

 cargo +nightly install rustfilt
 ```

-Then we can run the following command to output the coverage data to `/tmp/coverage` (thanks [Folkert](https://tweedegolf.nl/en/blog/154/what-is-my-fuzzer-doing#generating-a-coverage-report)!):
+Then we can run the following command from the `/backend` folder to output the coverage data to `/tmp/coverage` (thanks [Folkert](https://tweedegolf.nl/en/blog/154/what-is-my-fuzzer-doing#generating-a-coverage-report)!):

 ```
 $(rustc +nightly --print sysroot)/lib/rustlib/$(rustc +nightly --print host-tuple)/bin/llvm-cov show \